 When the flight landed in Jaipur, I found the driver waiting for me.
-On the way to the hotel my initial impression of Jaipur was that the city has a well planned layout.
-To me it looked somewhat similar to how Delhi used to look in the nineties.
+On the way to the hotel, my initial impression of Jaipur was that the city has a well-planned layout.
+To me, it looked somewhat similar to how Delhi used to look in the nineties.
 Into the city, I felt that the distinctive touch of the city’s architectural heritage was apparent at junctures where pink red sandstone structures lined the sides of the road.

 My first tryst with the art and architecture of Jaipur began at the hotel itself.
 The hotel ‘Umaid Bhawan’ is originally a haveli (old mansion) that has been converted into a hotel.
-The rooms and corridors, decorated with colourful Rajasthani paintings, carvings, murals and frescos created a warm ambiance.
+The rooms and corridors, decorated with colourful Rajasthani paintings, carvings, murals and frescos created a warm ambience.
 The staff was courteous.
-On reaching my room, I noticed that even the white ceiling had colorful floral motifs on it.
+On reaching my room, I noticed that even the white ceiling had colourful floral motifs on it.

 Jaipur’s obsession with royalty was evident from the several pictures of the royal family that hung on the walls of the rooms and corridors.
 The pictures of Maharani Gayatri Devi, who was one of the most elegant and beautiful women of her times, adorned the walls of my room.
 The door of the balcony opened into a courtyard with a fountain.
-Just outside the room was a cozy place to lounge around in the afternoon.
+Just outside the room was a cosy place to lounge around in the afternoon.

 On the first day of my stay, I was free after 2.30 pm.
 I started for the City Palace.
 This time, I decided to use the local transport.

 One of my friends had told me about the e-rickshaws that ply on the roads of Jaipur.
-These are battery driven rickshaws, which limit the pollution, and are less noisy that the regular autos.
+These are battery driven rickshaws, which limit the pollution, and are less noisy than the regular autos.
 As these e-rickshaws are not commonly seen in Mumbai, I thought of taking a ride.
 Luckily I found one on the main road.
 I hopped into it after negotiating a fare of Rs 120, with the driver.
-The auto driver had probably figured out that I was not a local, so on the way he chipped in his recommendations as well.
+The auto driver had probably figured out that I was not a local, so on the way, he chipped in his recommendations as well.
 Google maps made it easy for me to figure out the route.

-Passing through the main market place, I reached the City Palace in half an hour.
+Passing through the main marketplace, I reached the City Palace in half an hour.
 After buying a ticket at the gate of the City Palace, I entered the palace compound through the arched Entrance Gate.

 The first building I saw was Mubarak Mahal that is built in a fusion of Rajput, Mughal and European architectural styles.
 Inside this building is a museum that displays the royal costumes worn by the Maharaja.

-However the building that attracted me more was the one opposite it, called Chandra Mahal.
+However, the building that attracted me more was the one opposite it, called Chandra Mahal.
 It has an impressive entrance near which a guard, with an impressive gait, stood wearing a bright red turban.